openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/common_inference_pipeline.md

 # Inference Pipeline {#openvino_2_0_inference_pipeline}

-Usually, to infer models with OpenVINO™ Runtime, you need to make the following steps in the application pipeline:
+To infer models with OpenVINO™ Runtime, you usually need to perform the following steps in the application pipeline:
-- 1. Create Core object
+- 1. Create a Core object.
  - 1.1.
-(Optional) Load extensions
+(Optional) Load extensions.
-- 2. Read a model from a drive
+- 2. Read a model from a drive.
  - 2.1.
-(Optional) Perform model preprocessing
+(Optional) Perform model preprocessing.
-- 3. Load the model to the device
+- 3. Load the model to the device.
-- 4. Create an inference request
+- 4. Create an inference request.
-- 5. Fill input tensors with data
+- 5. Fill input tensors with data.
-- 6. Start inference
+- 6. Start inference.
-- 7. Process the inference results
+- 7. Process the inference results.

-The following code shows how to change the application code in each step to migrate to OpenVINO™ Runtime 2.0.
+The following code explains how to change the application code for migration to OpenVINO™ Runtime 2.0.

 ## 1. Create Core